jmorgan3142001/jmorgan3142001/README.md

-- 👋 Hi, I’m @jmorgan3142001, currently a senior studying Computer Science and looking to become a software engineer.
+- 👋 Hi, I’m @jmorgan3142001, I am currently working as a Full Stack Developer utilizing PHP, Javascript, HTML, CSS, and Oracle SQL.
+I also work on ASP.Net, Laravel, and Java.
-- 👀 I’m interested in learning the methods of professional coding outside of the theory of the classroom.
+- 👀 I’m interested in web development by providing a quality product to users and contributing to projects that will help with in need communities.
-- 🌱 I’m currently learning Java, C++, Python, JavaScript, and Web Development.
+- 🌱 I’m currently learning to better utilize front end and full stack frame works with multiple different languages to become a better web developer.
+I am also learning new and better applications development.
-- 💞️ I’m looking to collaborate on projects that will aid me in learning new skills that will help me in my career after graduation.
+- 💞️ I’m looking to collaborate on projects that will benefit user and developer experience with web and desktop applications.
 - 📫 How to reach me -- jmorgan3142001@gmail.com by email and DramaticDragon5#3230 on Discord.

 <!---